• Skip to primary navigation

 Another wonderful thing about these is that you can freeze them!

 Make a batch ahead of time and just pull one out of the freezer for a quick snack or, yes, even breakfast!
-It almost tastes like those commercial pop tarts, but these are actually good for you!
+It almost tastes like those commercial pop tarts, but these are good for you!

 I love serving these cookies with fresh almond, cashew or oat milk.